thradams/thradams.github.io/clang.md

 ## Auto pointers

 Pointers can be qualified with auto.
-This tells the type system that this pointer is the onwer of the pointed object.
+This tells the type system that this pointer is the owner of the pointed object.

 This information is used to generate destructors.